 The answer is TCPWM component, but wait !
 How do I make a 50 Hz signal (20 mS) and vary the Duty cycle between 5% (1mS) to 10 % (2mS) ?

-By Changing the Value of fclk ( Clock signal to PWM component ), we can vary the Frequency range, the larger the fclk, the higher frequency we can generate .
+- By Changing the Value of fclk ( Clock signal to PWM component ), we can vary the Frequency range.

-Formulas for this Configuration of PWM (center Aligned) -
+Formulas for this Configuration of PWM (Center Aligned i.e. symmetric PWM) -

 Period = Fclk / (2 X Desired Frequency )